JoeKauf/PetDatingAppSubmodule/README.md

 #### Elo Rating
 The first algorithm that dating apps employ is called the Elo Rating.
 [Elo Ratings](https://www.chess.com/terms/elo-rating-chess) were originally created to show the rankings of chess players.
-The higher the elo rating the higher the chance of them beating their opponent.
+The higher the elo rating, the higher the chance of them beating their opponent.
 On dating apps, these scores are used to determine the [chances of being swiped right on](https://www.theverge.com/2019/3/15/18267772/tinder-elo-score-desirability-algorithm-how-works).
 In other terms, it is an attractiveness rating.
 The goal of the app is to get the user hooked as soon as possible.
 They show the user the most attractive users on the platform,